The Invitations: Plot

 George and Susan go shopping for wedding invitations and George insists on buying the cheapest brand in the store.
 They run into Kramer, who misremembers Susan's name, prompting Susan to decide he can no longer be an usher at the wedding.
 She also declines Elaine's demand to be an usher, not wanting any female ushers.

 Kramer visits a bank which offers anyone $100 if they are not greeted with a "hello".
 Upon being greeted with "hey" instead of "hello", he demands $100.
 After consulting with the other employees, all of whom use various non-hello greetings, the manager compromises by giving Kramer $20.

 Jerry absentmindedly walks in front of a car and is saved by a woman named Jeannie Steinman, who is just like him.
 He falls in love, and after dating for a while, proposes marriage to her.
 Almost immediately after her acceptance, Jerry no longer thinks Jeannie is his type, and regrets the proposal.

-George admits that he does not want to marry Susan, but is unwilling to go through the fight which will ensue if he calls the wedding off.
+George admits that he does not want to marry Susan but is unwilling to go through the fight which will ensue if he calls the wedding off.
 Angry at Susan for not allowing them to be ushers, Elaine suggests George smoke (since Susan hates smoking) and Kramer suggests he offend her by asking she sign a prenuptial agreement, both of which backfire because the smoking makes George sick and Susan unreservedly agrees to sign the prenuptial agreement.

 Disregarding George's suggestion to use glue for the wedding invitations since the adhesive in the envelopes takes a lot of moisture to work, Susan keeps licking envelopes until she passes out.
 George returns to his apartment, finds that Susan has collapsed, and takes her to the hospital.
 After the examination, a doctor informs George that Susan is dead from licking the envelopes, since the adhesive is toxic.
 George, Jerry, and Elaine seem puzzled by their own lack of emotional response to her death.
 The tables have turned since Jerry is now unhappily engaged and George, with the death of Susan, is not.

-George calls Marisa Tomei, tells her his fiancée has died, and asks her on a date.
-She hangs up on him.
+George calls Marisa Tomei and tells her his fiancée has died.
+He reveals that the funeral is the next day and then attempts to ask her on a date for the upcoming weekend, but she hangs up on him before he can finish his sentence.